-Russian drillers accessed Subglacial Lake Vostok during the 2011-12 season, but it is as yet too early to discuss any scientific results from that operation.
-In the 2012-13 season the British plan to access subglacial Lake Ellsworth in the interior of West Antarctica, and the US plans to drill into subglacial Lake Whillans upstream from the Siple Coast grounding line.
-The new drill built for drilling Lake Whillans includes a filtration unit and UV- light system to clean the drilling water to provide for clean access to the subglacial environment.
+Russian drillers accessed Subglacial Lake Vostok during the 2011-12 season, and then during 2012-13 successfully recovered about a 30mlong ice core of the frozen lake water that entered the borehole the year before.
+The British attempted to access subglacial Lake Ellsworth in the interior of West Antarctica in 2012-13 but unfortunately were stopped due to operational problems during drilling.
+The US successfully penetrated and sampled subglacial Lake Whillans upstream from the Siple Coast grounding line during the 2012-13 season.
+The new drill built for drilling Lake Whillans includes a filtration unit and UV- light system to clean the drilling water and provide clean access to the subglacial environment.
+The data from the recent drilling into Lake Whillans is still being processed but initial results indicate that the filtration technology was successful at reducing microbial bioload in the drilling fluid in accordance with the Antarctic Treaty Code of Conduct.

 The subglacial lake beneath South Pole is another potential target identified by participants of the 2011 IDPO Ice Drilling Science Community Workshop in Washington DC.
 The cost, environmental and logistical issues for this project are beyond the scope of projects currently identified in the Long Range Drilling Technology Plan.

-Subglacial environments contain biologic, climatic, geologic, and glaciologic materials and information, much of which cannot be obtained anywhere else.
-Drills to create access holes are urgently needed to sample basal ice, subglacial water and sediments, and bedrock cores.
-Hole diameter requirements vary depending on instrumentation needed; clean technology is required (NRC, 2007), as is strict environmental review.
+environments Subglacial contain biologic, climatic, and geologic, glaciologic materials and information, much of which cannot be obtained elsewhere.
+Drills to create access holes are urgently needed to sample basal ice, subglacial water and sediments, and bedrock.
+Hole diameter requirements vary depending on instrumentation needed; clean technology is required (NRC, 2007), as is strict environmental review where the bed is wet, except for ice shelves and grounding zones at the end of drainage basins.
 Holes may need to be maintained to remain open for days to allow sampling during this time.
 Differential ice motion may be a complicating factor, especially if the ice sheet is sliding at the bed.
 A conceptual design is also needed for a drill that can provide clean access large enough to deploy subglacial rovers; this design should strive to minimize supporting logistical requirements.
-Table 3 lists desired characteristics of the drills needed to create clean access holes for the science of the sub-ice The Long environment.
-Range Drilling Technology Plan discusses technical aspects of the drills.
+Table 3 lists desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment.
+Other subglacial access requirements are also covered above in Table 2.
+The Long Range Drilling Technology Plan discusses technical aspects of the drills.